LolitaDias/Web-Design-Challenge/README.md

 4. Add your **html** files to this folder as well as your **assets**, **Resources** and **visualizations** folders.

-5. Push the above changes to GitHub or GitLab.
 ### Website Requirements

 For reference, see the ["Screenshots" section](#screenshots) below.